I'm a multi-hyphenate creative with over eleven years of experience.

 Projects credited in

-Championing Diversity: this Black History Month, meet 100 creatives inspiring changeWe asked 11 of our creative heroes to each nominate 10 leading black change makers and creators who are shaping the current climate with raw talent, big ideas and crazy hard work.
+- Championing Diversity: this Black History Month, meet 100 creatives inspiring changeWe asked 11 of our creative heroes to each nominate 10 leading black change makers and creators who are shaping the current climate with raw talent, big ideas and crazy hard work.
 There is still a huge disparity of BAME individuals in the creative industry.
 Currently only 13% of the creative industry workforce identify as coming from Black and Minority Ethnic backgrounds.
 In addition, only 8% of senior positions have BAME representation.
 Spotlighting this subject is as important as ever.
-True d
+True d138

 Work history